angrybacon/doomsday-wiki/markdown/chapters/appendices/playables.md

 paired well with :card[Predict] which many were running and held its own in a vacuum thanks to the cycling allowing it to be thrown back if unneeded.
-These days it is considered a little too cute as it requires the use of the graveyard and doesn't fit properly with the style of deck many play.
+These days it is considered a little too cute as it requires the use of the graveyard and opens you up to otherwise weak interactions like :card[Surgical Extraction] or :card[Endurance].
 Despite this it's still perfectly playable alongside copies of Strix or other creature plans and can function as an alternative to a second Oracle in piles.

 ## Creatures